Skip to main content

 Advanced Interventions Growth Hormone Peptide Therapy

-For both men and women seeking to optimize their metabolic health, (GH) peptide therapy is an advanced strategy.
+For both men and women seeking to optimize their metabolic health, growth hormone (GH) peptide therapy is an advanced strategy.
 Peptides are small chains of amino acids that act as precise signaling molecules.
 Unlike administering synthetic HGH, these peptides stimulate the body’s own pituitary gland to produce and release growth hormone naturally.
 This approach enhances the body’s innate biological rhythms.
 Key peptides used for metabolic optimization include:

 • Sermorelin A growth hormone-releasing hormone (GHRH) analog that prompts the pituitary to release GH.